Get ahead with your studies using these course materials, learning resources and more.

 Whether you want a taste of what your course has to offer, or you’re keen to start studying early, our Study Hub is a space for future students to download course materials and learning resources uploaded by your course tutors.

-With the summer holidays fast approaching, now is the perfect time to start preparing for your new journey at South & City College Birmingham - and the Study Hub is designed to help you do just that!
+If you've only just applied, now is the perfect time to start preparing for your new journey at South & City College Birmingham - and the Study Hub is designed to help you do just that!

 The Great Gatsby